Leslie Walford AM | 1927-2012

 Leslie rose to prominence early.
-During his career he has won numerous awards.
-A great deal of his work is known to us through the major publications and Leslie himself is a writer of note.
+During his career he won numerous awards.
+A great deal of his work is known to us through the major publications and Leslie himself was a writer of note.

-He has been appointed to numerous committees and is a Director of the NSW Art Gallery and was a foundation member of the Society of Interior Designers and National President from 1965 to 1966 and again from 1978 to 1979.
+He was appointed to numerous committees and was a Director of the NSW Art Gallery, and was a foundation member of the Society of Interior Designers.
+He served as National President from 1965 to 1966, 1978 to 1978 and again from 2002 to 2004.

 In recognition of his contribution to the profession Leslie was made a Life Fellow of the Design Institute of Australia and in 2008 he was inducted into the DIA Design Hall of Fame.
 Leslie lived in Double Bay surrounded by an eclectic collection of furniture and artwork.